The Bankrate promise

 If you wind up with a delinquent account, here’s a rundown of how to get that bad mark removed from your credit report.

-- Write to your lender: If your missed payment was a one-time rarity, consider pleading with your lender.
-While they don’t have to help you out, a personal letter that details your situation might be able to go a long way.
+- Write to your lender: If your missed payment was a one-time rarity, consider contacting your lender.
+While help isn’t guaranteed, a personal letter that details your situation might be able to go a long way.

 - Write to the credit bureaus: If it’s been seven years since your delinquency, the time is up.
 Review your credit report.
 If the negative mark is still there, send a letter to each of the three credit bureaus with a request to have it removed.

 - Manage the rest of your credit responsibly: Getting delinquent accounts removed can be tough.
-If you’re stuck with the mark on your credit report, focus on what’s in your control to help improve your score: making on-time payments with your other bills, keeping your credit utilization ratio low and limiting the number of credit inquiries.
+If you’re stuck with the mark on your credit report, focus on what’s in your control.
+Making on-time payments on your other bills, limiting your credit inquiries and paying down debt can help you improve your score.

-Late payments and delinquent accounts can haunt your financial house for many years.
+Late payments and delinquent accounts can hurt your finances and hold you back financially for years down the road.
 As you work to build your credit history, keeping all your credit accounts in good standing will lay the foundation for your long-term success.

-If you are staring at a mountain of bills, now is the time to educate yourself on debt management strategies.
-Pay it off now, so you can enjoy a debt-free – and stress-free – future.
+If you’re overwhelmed by your current bills, now is the time to educate yourself on debt management strategies.
+Take advantage of the resources at your disposal so you can enjoy a debt-free – and stress-free – future.